manishsbhoopalam/PRAM/README.md

 which were very simple.

 7) BufferPool: The *insertTuple()* and *deleteTuple()* methods was small, and it didn't take much time to implement them.

+**Ram Aditya .S.**

+The files assigned to me were :
+Catalog,HeapFile, Aggregate, IntegerAggregator, Filter, Predicate, JoinPredicate.

+Catalog:
+It was  quite a simple file to work on.
+Rithesh extended his help for some of the issues.

+HeapFile:
+I spent a considerable amount of time and effort on this file.The readPage() method took the longest to implement as I kept running into errors.The problem arose due to the wrong implementation of try-catch block.
+Also, despite all our efforts we were unable to implement the iterator() method till the end.

+Aggregate, IntegerAggegator:
+Aggregate, IntegerAggregator and StringAggregator implement capabilities to run aggregate functions like Count, Sum, Max, etc. StringAggregator was implemented by Priyam.
+Aggregate was fairly simple and I only had to figure out the way to pass all tuples to either IntegerAggregator or StringAggregator.
+Also it had to be ensured that it would be compatible with StringAggregator.

+IntegerAggregator was trickier.
+I repeatedly got caught up in silly nuanced errors.
+Using HashMaps made the process simpler.
+With some help for the basic algorithm of the code,I used 2 HashMaps.One to keep count of the number of aggregate values for each unique value in group-by field and the other to store the aggregates for each group-by field.
+I learnt from the internet about the keyset() function of HashMaps that I could to use to get all the Keys of the Map.
+Then finally an arraylist containing theoutput tuples is created.
+The TupleIterator assigned to this is finally returned to Aggregate.
+It was done in about 2-3 days.

+Filter, Predicate, JoinPredicate:
+The Filter,Predicate and JoinPredicate was fairly simple.
+It consisted of simple methods.
+However  had issues with the fetchnext method.
+A lot of communication took place with the mentors, seniors and team-mates to clarify this issue.
+In the end it all came together and successfully ran all the tests.
+The files took about 2 days but stretched due to the issue with the fetchnext method.

+**Manish Bhoopalam**
+I implemented the following files: Bufferpool, SeqScan, Insert, Delete
+1) Bufferpool.java: It was a small file to implement.Although I had to revisit the concept of HashMap.It took me around half a day.
+2) SeqScan: This consisted of several methods to be implemented.Most of them were simple and were done very easily.The getTupleDesc() took a little longer time.
+3)  Insert.java: It was pretty easy for me to modify the class, and I didn't take much time and effort   to complete all the methods.
+Within 2 days I had almost finished this class, when I found the fetchNext() method failing a test.After some clarification I had it corrected.
+4} Delete.java: The class was almost the same as the Insert class, and I finished it quite easily.
+It didn't pose any problems and all the test cases ran very well.